 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 3.1 English Learner Program Limited group: EL Identified needs: Additional interventions and support in the area of English Learners has historically been a prioritized need.
 The school recognizes that more needs to be done to meet or exceed the state average for this group.
 The EL subgroup identified need is to move them toward redesignation through a number of means.
 Using the ELD curriculum with fidelity is the priority of the charter, as the students need to have this instruction for 30 minutes on each school day.
 The charter has hired an expert to assist with further teacher development and adopt new curricula and supplements.
 The Assessment and Accountability Department has also developed a data plan whereby the results of all assessments will be analyzed by student, class, and fluency grouping (based on ELPAC).
 Ensuring the ELD curriculum is relevant, standards-based, and at the students' language level will help move students toward fluency.
-The additional staff support will ensure that teachers are 3c English Learner Program 3d Redesignation (RFEP) rate 3.4 Mifi Internet Connection / Homeless Foster Liaison Limited group: EL, foster, low-income Identified needs: Historically, EL, foster, and low-income students are the subgroups that are most likely to need this resource.
+The additional staff support will ensure that teachers are properly trained in best practices and give them 3c English Learner Program 3d Redesignation (RFEP) rate 3.4 Mifi Internet Connection / Homeless Foster Liaison Limited group: EL, foster, low-income Identified needs: Historically, EL, foster, and low-income students are the subgroups that are most likely to need this resource.
 The charter provides MiFis for these families to ensure that the students in the home have internet access for their educational needs.
 The MiFi initiative allows students who do not have reliable internet access at home to obtain this device.
 The device allows up to five individuals to be on at one time, so if it is a multiple-student home, all can be assured to be able to access their instructional materials 24/7, regardless of program.
-In 2024-25 all families who were eligible (EL, foster, and low-income) had the option of receiving a MiFi device; 100% of requests made were fulfilled.
 3g MiFi distribution inventory